-Established in 1980 by noted military historian John Giles, the Western Front Association has grown over the years to more than 6,500 members worldwide.
+Established in 1980 by noted military historian John Giles, The Western Front Association has grown over the years to around 6,000 members worldwide.

 Activities of The Western Front Association

-The WFA is widely regarded as a first-class example of an historical interest group, with some of its members acting as subject-matter experts for TV, publications, tours, and education.
+The WFA is widely regarded as a first-class example of a historical interest group, with some of its members acting as subject-matter experts for TV, publications, tours, and education.
 In addition to the publication of our two journals, Stand To! and Bulletin we organise many different events for both the public and for our members.
-We also make available to members some exclusive products, services and discounts in our shopping activities, such as our renowned collection of trench maps.
+We also make available to members our renowned collection of trench maps.
 But the thing our members perhaps value highest is the comradeship and network of many others who share a common interest.

 The WFA, which is a registered charity in the United Kingdom, is managed by an Executive Committee which meets several times a year.
 The members of the Executive Committee are subject to annual election (in the case of a Trustee) or reappointment (in the case of an Appointee).